hjnhenry/Scorecard-Bundle/README.md

 ### Introduction

 Scorecard-Bundle is a **high-level Scorecard modeling API** that is easy-to-use and **Scikit-Learn consistent**.
-The transformer and model classes in Scorecard-Bundle comply with Scikit-Learn‘s fit-transform-predict convention.
+The transformer and model classes in Scorecard-Bundle comply with Scikit-Learn's fit-transform-predict convention.

 There is a three-stage plan for Scorecard-Bundle:

-- Stage 1 (Have been covered in v1.0.2): Replicate all functions of convectional Scorecard modeling, including:
+- Stage 1 (has been covered in v1.0.2): Replicate functions of convectional Scorecard modeling, including:
   - Feature discretization with Chi-Merge;
   - WOE transformation and IV calculation;
   - Feature selection based on IV and Pearson Correlation Coefficient;
   - Scorecard modeling based on Logistic regression;
   - Model Evaluation (binary classification evaluation);
-- Stage 2 (Will be covered in v2.0): Add additional functionality, including:
+- Stage 2 (will be covered in v2.x): Add additional functionality, including:
+  - Add functions to ease discritization interval adjustment;
+  - Add support for multiple processes (n_jobs parameter like the one in sklearn)
-  - Feature selection criteria (predictability + co-linearity + explainability);
+  - Implement feature selection criteria (predictability + co-linearity + explainability);
-  - Model scores discretization (if ratings are required);
+  - Implememnt model score discretization methods (to convert scores  into ratings);
-  - Model Rating Evaluation (clustering quality evaluation);
+  - Implement model rating evaluation methods(clustering quality evaluation);
   - Add discretization methods other than ChiMerge;
   - Add support for Scorecard based on algorithms other than Logistic Regression;
-- Stage 3 (Will be covered in v3.0): Automate the modeling process, including:
+- Stage 3 (Will be covered in v3.x): Automate the modeling process, including:
   - Automatically select proper discretization methods for different features;
   - Automatically perform hyper-parameter tuning for LR-based Scorecard;
   - Automatically perform feature selection with consideration of predictability, co-linearity and explainability;